metacpan/metacpan-cpan-extracted/distros/Z/Zabbix-Tiny/README.md

 ## Untrusted Certificates

-In many cases it is expected that zabbix servers may be using self-signed or otherwise 'untrusted' certiifcates.
+In many cases it is expected that zabbix servers may be using self-signed or otherwise 'untrusted' certificates.
 The ssl\_opts argument in the constructor can be set to any valid values for LWP::UserAgent to disallow certificate checks.
 For example:

     use strict;
     use warnings;